 Some Arguments to Use:

-a.
-The provider typically will have a contract with the insurance company to get paid 1/3 to 2/3 of the amount charged – so give us that reduction.
-Their bill isn’t a true reflection of the value of the service – pre-Deck litigation addressed this;
+- The provider typically will have a contract with the insurance company to get paid 1/3 to 2/3 of the amount charged – so give us that reduction.
+Their bill isn't a true reflection of the value of the service – pre-Deck litigation addressed this, and applies to health insurance contracts;

 The Missouri Hospital Lien Statute, Mo.
 Rev. Stat.
 Sections 430.225 through 430.250, provides the medical provider a way to guarantee payment from the tortfeasor's insurer.
 To fully avail itself of the lien offered by the Statute, a medical provider must properly give notice of the lien.
 But to whom?
 In describing the manner in which notice is to be given, Section 430.240 states that it is the tortfeasor or his insurer who is to be placed on notice: